 Assuming you gained the required knowledge, now the next step is practice.
 Everything you have studied will go down the drain if you do not practice on your own.
 Practice is what makes a difference between a beginner and an expert.
 Therefore practice is the key, for practice, you can do it online as well as offline.

 For online practice, there are CTF365, Hack The Box, and SecArmy.
 You can even purchase testing labs online.
-And for offline practice, you can download Vulnerable machines that you can install on your pc with the help of VMWare, and then practice on that.
+For offline practice, you can download Vulnerable machines that you can install on your PC with the help of VMWare, and then practice on that.
 There are some other applications such as DVWA, bWAPP, and Webgoat for offline practice.

 Tools For Bug Bounty Hunting